Atchison Storage Facility: The Cold War

-In the years leading up to World War II, the Army Ordnance Department suffered from a shortage of specialized production machine tools.
+In the years leading up to World War II, the Army Ordnance Department suffered from a shortage of specialized-production machine tools.
 These highly specialized tools were necessary to make the increasingly complex weapons used in modern battles.
-In the drawdown following the war, the Army began to stockpile these tools to be held in reserve status to be used in the event of another national mobilization.
+In the drawdown following the war, the Army began to stockpile these tools to be held in reserve status, for use during another national mobilization.

-The Atchison Storage Facility, with its constant temperature, low humidity and protection from the building threat of nuclear weapons, was chosen to be part of the Ordnance Corps Production Equipment Readiness Program.
+The Atchison Storage Facility, with its constant temperature, low humidity, and protection from the building threat of nuclear weapons, was chosen to be part of the Ordnance Corps Production Equipment Readiness Program.
 The tools were held in a state of readiness, to be shipped nationwide to manufacturers in the event of a national emergency.

-In 1952, the facility was renamed the United States Storage Facility- Atchison Caves.
-The Army converted two of the largest mines (more than 60 acre of underground space) into storage areas with the installation of concrete block walls, concrete floors, electrical lighting, sump pumps, air handling equipment and an extensive dehumidification system.
-To facilitate moving the large machine tools in and out of the storage facility a truck receiving dock was built near the entrance, a railroad spur and dock were constructed and dock facilities for barges were established on the Missouri River.
+In 1952, the facility was renamed the United States Storage Facility – Atchison Caves.
+The Army converted two of the largest mines (more than 60 acre of underground space) into storage areas with the installation of concrete block walls, concrete floors, electrical lighting, sump pumps, air-handling equipment, and an extensive dehumidification system.
+To facilitate moving the large machine tools in and out of the storage facility, a truck receiving dock was built near the entrance.
+A railroad spur and dock were constructed, and dock facilities for barges were established on the Missouri River.

-In addition, a shop to refurbish and maintain the machine tools was established at the facility.
+A shop to refurbish and maintain the machine tools was established at the facility.
 At its peak, a private contractor was responsible for maintaining more than 5,000 machine tools in the reserve facility.

-In 1977, the facility was transferred to the Defense Logistics Agency and it was renamed as the Atchison Storage Facility.
-It was later used to store surplus parachutes (more than 8,500), medical supplies and important defense department documents, plans and computer files.
-Documents classified as "Secret" were securely stored inside two large vaults.
+In 1977, the facility was transferred to the Defense Logistics Agency and renamed as the Atchison Storage Facility.
+It was later used to store surplus parachutes (more than 8,500), medical supplies and important defense department documents, plans, and computer files.
+Documents classified as Secret were securely stored inside two large vaults.

-Until 2013 it was operated by the Army Reserve's 88th Regional Support Command in Fort McCoy, Wisconsin.
+Until 2013, it was operated by the Army Reserve's 88th Regional Support Command in Fort McCoy, Wisconsin.
 Defense Department documents listed the facility's use as storage and training.
 They list the size of the facility as 125 acre above ground and 60 acre below ground.
-In the 1990s some hazardous materials were identified at a former landfill at the site.
-Extensive site remediation was conducted and groundwater monitoring is being conducted in cooperation with the State of Kansas.
+In the 1990s, some hazardous materials were identified at a former landfill at the site.
+Extensive site remediation was conducted.
+Groundwater monitoring is being conducted in cooperation with the State of Kansas.

 Ownership

-In April 2013, the entire facility and property was sold via an online GSA Auction.
+In April 2013, the entire facility and property was sold via an online GSA auction.
 The final sales price was $510,001.00.
 One of the new owners was Coby Cullins, a businessman from Missouri.

-However, by April 2015, Smart Warehousing owned the Atchison Caves.
+In April 2015, Smart Warehousing owned the Atchison Caves.